ZORACLE

 Calculate your Saturn on Midheaven

 Ask Zoracle when Saturn contacts your natal Midheaven, what house and natal placements it activates, and where the career maturation is likely to land.
 Calculated from your exact birth date, time, and place.
+Your first reading is free.

 Related transits and returns

-Last updated: May 2026.
+Last updated: June 2026.
 Written by Nor, founder of Zoracle.
 Calculations use the open-source astronomy-engine library (MIT licensed).